oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 ```

 :::tip
-After successful installation, the web page may not be safe to open, click on Advanced or More Options and insist on accessing it!
+After installation, the browser may show a certificate warning.
+Click Advanced (or equivalent) and continue if you trust the host.
 :::

 The login information is your SSH account and password.